aws-amplify/docs/js/react.md

 Amplify.configure(awsconfig);
 ```

-By default, the Authenticator is not styled.
+As of `aws-amplify-react@4.x.x`, the Authenticator is not styled.
 To include default styling in JavaScript, add this line before `Amplify.configure`:

 ```javascript
 import '@aws-amplify/ui/dist/style.css';